Person painting a wall with a roller in a bright room

 Hands applying painter’s tape to the baseboard before painting

 2. Clean: wipe off dust and grease with a damp cloth and let it dry.
-Paint won’t grip a dirty wall.
+Paint won’t grip a dirty wall — it just sits there and peels later.

-3. Patch: fill holes and cracks with spackle, let dry, and sand smooth.
+3. Patch: fill holes and cracks with spackle, let it dry, and sand it flush.

-4. Prime the patches — or the whole wall if needed: it evens out absorption and prevents flashing.
+4. Prime the patches — or the whole wall if it needs it — so absorption evens out and the finish doesn’t flash.

 Cut in the edges